algorandfoundation/specs/dev/ledger.md

  - A cryptographic commitment to the block's _transaction sequence_, described below, stored under msgpack key `txn`.

- - A cryptographic commitment, using a SHA256 hash function, to the block's _transaction sequence_, described below, stored under msgpack key `txn256`.
+ - A cryptographic commitment, using SHA256 hash function, to the block's _transaction sequence_, described below, stored under msgpack key `txn256`.

  - The block's _previous hash_, which is the cryptographic hash of the previous